Brighton Hippodrome

-Brighton Hippodrome is an entertainment venue in the ancient centre of Brighton, part of the English city of Brighton and Hove.
-It has been empty and out of use since 2007, when its use as a bingo hall ceased.
+Brighton Hippodrome is an entertainment venue in Brighton, England.
+It was built in 1897 and closed in 2007.

-From its construction in 1897 it has hosted an ice rink, circus acts, variety theatre, vaudeville shows and bands such as The Beatles and The Rolling Stones.
-The flamboyantly decorated interior, with a large auditorium and Rococo embellishments, survives despite the frequent alterations; but in July 2010 its owner announced that it would cost £9 million to restore the building and convert it into a live music venue, and a charitable trust expressed concern over its future.
+The Hippodrome has hosted an ice rink, circus acts, variety theatre, vaudeville shows and bands such as the Beatles and the Rolling Stones.
+The flamboyantly decorated interior, with a large auditorium and Rococo embellishments, has survived.

+In July 2010, the owner announced that it would cost £9 million to restore the building and convert it into a live music venue, and a charitable trust expressed concern over its future.
 Since 2011, several plans have been submitted to convert the building for alternative uses.
 English Heritage has listed the building at Grade II* for its architectural and historical importance.

 History

+1890s: Construction

 By the end of the 19th century, Brighton had been a fashionable and thriving seaside resort, which had experienced rapid growth, for more than 100 years.
 It developed around the medieval fishing village of Brighthelmstone—a grid of streets running inland from the sea, intercut with narrow twittens.
 Middle Street, the most important and central of these streets, was built up from the 16th century, and was lined with houses both large and small, inns, the town's oldest school and a richly decorated synagogue.

+Land on the east side of the street was chosen as the site of the Real Ice Skating Rink in 1897.
+It was designed by the architect Lewis Karslake and had a long stuccoed façade with short towers at each end.
+The venture was unsuccessful, as ice skating did not gain popularity.